iden3/iden3-docs/source/iden3_repos/research/publications/zkproof-standards-workshop-2/baby-jubjub/baby-jubjub.rst

-With this purpose, we used a deterministic algorithm for finding elliptic curves over a specified finite field (Langley, Hamburg, and Turner 2016) together with the restrictions of security parameters described in SafeCurves project (Bernstein and Lange Accessed February 25, 2018).
+With this purpose, we used a deterministic algorithm for finding elliptic curves over a specified finite field (Langley, Hamburg, and Turner, n.d.) together with the restrictions of security parameters described in SafeCurves project (Bernstein and Lange, n.d.).

 Terminology And Description
 ===========================